Issue 3 Volume 13 (2024)

 Written by Ranjithkumar Murugesan Published On Issue 3 Vol 13, 2024

-The present is study focused on Lab-Scale biotreatment of chromium electroplating effluent using mixed bacterial strains.
-The electroplating effluent contaminated soil sample was collected and sixteen bacterial colonies were isolated and identified through morphological and biochemical characteristics.
-All the sixteen bacterial isolates were screened for metal tolerance using nutrient agar medium incorporated with chromium metal ions.
-Of the sixteen bacterial isolates, only four bacterial strain
+The present study focused on lab-scale biotreatment of chromium electroplating effluent using mixed bacterial strains.
+The electroplating effluent-contaminated soil sample was collected and sixteen bacterial colonies were isolated and identified through morphological and biochemical characteristics.
+All sixteen bacterial isolates were screened for metal tolerance using a nutrient agar medium incorporated with chromium metal ions.
+Of the sixteen bacterial isolates, only four bacterial strains wer

 Read More